SocraticBliss/ps4_module_loader/README.md

 Extra Special Thanks for telling me my program sucks...
 * zecoxao

-If you have any suggestions or ideas, please feel free to create pull requests!

 ps4_module.py: IDA loader for reading Sony PlayStation(R) 4 Module files

 # Installation